carbonplan/research/articles/cdr-verification-explainer/index.md

 The goal of our uncertainty mapping is to systematically identify (1) what needs to be quantified to estimate net carbon removal and carbon storage durability, (2) what can be measured or modeled today to make those estimates, and (3) what uncertainties remain even when relying on the best available quantification approaches.
 Since CDR pathways are diverse in approach and maturity, the tools available to make key quantitative estimates vary greatly — as do their associated uncertainties.

 With input from more than 30 CDR companies, external scientific experts, and system actors,<Sidenote>See the full list of parties who gave input in [our methods](/research/cdr-verification-methods#acknowledgments).
-Any errors remain our sole responsibility.</Sidenote> we identified a set of quantification components for each CDR pathway that govern estimates of net carbon removal and storage durability.
+Any errors remain our sole responsibility.</Sidenote> we identified a set of quantification components for each CDR pathway that governs estimates of net carbon removal and storage durability.

 <Figure>
   <PathwayDiagram />